siliconlad/ferrix/README.md

-# rustytensors
+# Ferrix

-A simple tensor library for Rust
+A simple tensor library for Rust.